AyoubMazouz/powershell-cheat-sheet/README.md

 PSCheatSheet is a Web App made with React, it features a list of **400+ PowerShell command** as well as short description and it cmdlet and also the type of the command, you can _search_ by _command name_ or _cmdlet_ while searching you can _filter_ the result using _options_ on the top right side, on _clicking_ on any command name you'll be redirected to another page to see in dept description with examples for different parameters.

-**This Project was made to help student learn powershell commands in one place.**
+**This Project was made to help students learn powershell commands all in one place.**

 ### How to run: